Rock Your Resume

 - Minimum educational requirements

 Long gaps in employment can be a red flag, as can too many jobs in a short amount of time.
-If your experience is great otherwise, most of the time we’ll pass you on, and then expect you explain the gaps or job hops in a call.
-Often times, if we’re on the fence with whether or not to pass you through to a call, these things are the deal breaker.
+If your experience is great otherwise, most of the time we’ll pass you on, and then expect you to explain the gaps or job hops in a call.
+Often times, if we’re on the fence with whether or not to pass you through to a call, these things are the deal-breaker.

 5 Tips to Capture Recruiters' Attention Quickly

-1. Keep it short and to the point
+1. Keep It Short and to the Point

 Include information that is relevant to the job you’re applying to as well.
 If you’re searching for a management position, and have little to no management experience, make sure to include a bullet (likely at the top) highlighting a mentorship or coach aspect of your last role.
 It’s important to tailor a bit to the role you’re applying to, especially if you have a wealth of experience or have a bit of a broad background, having done lots of things.

 Ditch the photos, biography paragraphs, or hobbies in your skills section.
-No one cares that you like to ski on the weekends and have 2 golden doodles.
+No one cares that you like to ski on the weekends and have two golden doodles.
 You want your audience focused on your true skills and not your personal life or appearance.

-3. Format, format, format
+3. Format, Format, Format

-No need to get fancy here, but it’s imperative to ensure your resume is well formatted and lacks mistakes of any sort.
+No need to get fancy here, but it’s imperative to ensure your resume is well-formatted and lacks mistakes of any sort.

 - Make sure your experience and skills are at the top.
 That’s what is most important.
 Education and any certifications can follow.